The Clear Edge

 That’s it.
 Three tools.

 This seems primitive.
 It’s not.
 It’s appropriate.
-At $20K monthly, serving 8 clients, you don’t need CRM automation.
-You need to close more clients and deliver excellent work.
+At $20K monthly, serving 8 clients, you don’t need CRM automation—you need to close more clients and deliver excellent work.

-Example: Indira at $22K monthly consulting practice ran everything in one Google Sheet.
-Client names, project status, revenue tracking, and pipeline.
-30 minutes weekly to update.
+• 30 minutes weekly to update.
 Zero maintenance burden.
 All her time went to delivery and sales.

-When operators say “but I’ll need CRM eventually,” they’re right.
-Eventually.
-Not at $22K.
+They’re right—eventually, not at $22K.
 Build it when you’re at $45K and actually hitting the limits of spreadsheets.

 $30K–$60K Monthly: Basic Automation Stage